ibadetazemi/-Tableau-Project/README.md

 Visualization Tool

-Tableau has been used as the Data Visualization tool as it is a very powerful, secure and flexible end to end analytics platform where we can visualize our data quickly and easily by creating interactive dashboards and convey an overall story using storyboard.
-Tableau is been used predominantly in the industry for creating powerful visualizations.
+Tableau has been used as my Data Visualization tool as it is easy to use as well as provides sophisticated graphs/tables/maps.
+It is also very secure + flexible.
+Tableau is mainly used for creating powerful visualizations.

-Target Audience The insights drawn could be helpful for both Hosts and Users.
-Hosts- People putting up their place for rental purpose.
-Users- People searching for accommodation.
+Target Audience: (Hosts and Users).
+Hosts- People putting up their place for rental purposes/profit.
+Users- People searching for places to rent/accommodation.

-My storyboard has been categorized into four categories-
+My storyboard has been categorized into these 4 categories:

 1.)
 Overview of Airbnb
 2.)
 Property analysis